grepory/governess/README.md

 # Governess

-Governess is responsible for monitoring running docker containers and triggering a restart when it receives an event indicating that a new version of the container is available.
+Governess is responsible for monitoring running docker and stopping or killing any outdated containers.
+It is a teaching instrument for building reliable distributed systems using CoreOS, Docker, Systemd, Fleet, and Go.

-Events are received via [NSQ](http://nsq.io/) and should serialize into a governess.Event object.
+Events are received via [NSQ](http://nsq.io/) and should serialize into a messaging.Event object.

 ## Configuration